nimning/hintSystem/src/adaptive-hint-servers/sockjs_server/README.md

 </pre>
         </td>
         <td>
-        Release the student identified by the session_id to unassigned pool.
+        Release the student to unassigned pool.
         </td>
         <td>
         The server will response with 'unassigned_students' and 'my_students'.